-1. Install Homebrew: If you don’t have Homebrew, install it by following the instructions on their website.
+If you don’t have Homebrew, install it by following the instructions on their website.
+Once Homebrew is set up, you can install the Fish shell by opening your terminal and running:

 brew install fish